Good old Dad

-There are not that many people out there that want to know about this nor are they willing to hear or learn.
+There are not that many people out there that want to know about this nor are they willing to learn.
 Regardless, when we died, the judges of Karma have in their tribunal the book of our lives written.
-The judges of Karma duel within us, and nothing goes un-notice in the book of our lives, nothing.
+The judges of Karma duel within us, and nothing goes un-notice in the book of our lives.
+Nothing.

 We have to keep in mind that if we are here in this lifetime, in this planet called Earth, is because we owed Karma to the upper world, or the universe.
 When we have debts to pay we must pay it some way or another, but most important we can never live in the heavenly skies when we have debts to pay as well as egos within us.
 That is the law.

 Depending in our previous lives, we are born in a chosen family, a chosen country, and if worthy, a chosen heavenly planet.
 This is something for us to reflect upon.
 For example, have you ever wonder why some of us are born in a wealthy family while others are born so poor?
 Some are born in family of thieves, alcoholics, murders, etc. While others are born in a moderate family somewhere in the country side, breathing the fresh air, and cultivating the earth until they died of old age?
 The reason for this is that the judges of Karma knows very well who will be the right parents to lead us to the path of paying our debts from our previous lives.